-Technology Means: Better Organization
+Payment Technology Means Better Organization

-Not only is it important for a business to stay current in the best practices out in the field, but the back office needs to organized for efficiency and compliance.
+Not only is it important for a business to stay current in the best practices out in the field, but the back office needs to stay organized for efficiency and compliance.
 An ideal tech solution should be able to manage any documents such as notices or waivers sent on a project in one place (whether these are sent by a GC, supplier, or sub).
 Alternatively, for the best visibility on a project all parties should know who is on the jobsite and for how long.
 This can avoid payment disputes and allow parties to send waivers electronically to speed up any issues.

-Technology Means: Better Planning
+Payment Technology Means Better Planning

 Good construction tech solutions should allow a team to prepare for future jobs by looking at past missteps or solve a direct pain point.
 This could be something as simple as reducing overhead from manual paperwork, time spent tracking project deadlines, or understanding the P&L of a particular job relationship.
 Additionally, field managers should be able to improve processes on-site as well as communicate any warning signs to the office on project delays or backlogs that could cause the project not to be completed on time.

-Technology Means: Better Project Control
+Payment Technology Means Better Project Control

 There are many options for managing a project that help contractors and businesses to stay on task; however, the best options should allow the jobsite and the office to stay connected.
 This means that project managers, office managers, accountants, and human resources can all benefit from software in order to managing lien documents electronically, understanding bid schedules, job accounting, and payroll.
 In this way each department can supervise individual aspects of project to impact the business as a whole.
 If a project is successful, then the business can look forward to revenue growth without overextending resources or manpower.

-Technology Means: Better Financial Control
+Payment Technology Means Better Financial Control

-Overall, the process of managing lien compliance is a small part of construction technology, but it benefits all parties, whether that’s sending or requesting waivers or understanding what parties are on the jobsite in order to send notices.
+Overall, the process of managing lien compliance is a small part of construction payment technology, but it benefits all parties, whether that’s sending or requesting waivers or understanding what parties are on the jobsite in order to send notices.
 Better technology allows for more open communication, successful project management, timely payment, and less need for protection.
 This is a win for everyone.